Mike Knuble: Professional

 Knuble recorded his first career hat trick on February 2, 2008, scoring all the goals in a 3–0 Flyers win over the Anaheim Ducks.
-He netted his first career playoff overtime goal on April 17, 2008, scoring the winner during the second overtime of the Flyers' 4–3 victory over the Washington Capitals.
+He netted his first career playoff overtime goal (and fifth-to-last goal as a Flyer) on April 17, 2008, to eliminate the Washington Capitals in Game 7 of the first round of the 2008 Stanley Cup playoffs on the road, 4–3, preventing them from completing a 3–1 series comeback.
 He has traveled to schools in New Jersey and Philadelphia teaching kids about hockey in his free time.

-On July 1, 2009, Knuble signed a two-year deal worth $2.8 million a season with the Washington Capitals.
+On July 1, 2009, Knuble signed a two-year deal worth $2.8 million a season with the Washington Capitals, whom he had eliminated twice in his playoff career.
 On November 13, 2009, in a game against the Minnesota Wild, Knuble broke a finger in the first period and did not finish the game.
 He returned on December 11 after missing four weeks of action.
+Later that season, Knuble scored the game-winning goal in both home games against the rival and defending Stanley Cup champion Pittsburgh Penguins after regulation, a 5–4 come-from-behind OT win on February 7, 2010 during a power play and a 4–3 shootout win on March 24, 2010, in which he scored his first career shootout goal to give Washington its second-ever shootout win against Pittsburgh.

-Knuble scored Washington's first goal in the second period of the 2011 NHL Winter Classic against Pittsburgh Penguins' goaltender Marc-André Fleury.
+Knuble scored Washington's first goal in the second period of the 2011 NHL Winter Classic against Penguins' goaltender Marc-André Fleury.

 On April 11, 2011, Knuble was re-signed to a one-year, $2 million contract extension with the Capitals.
 During the 2011–12 season, on December 20, 2011, Knuble played in his 1,000th NHL game.
 At that time, Knuble had scored 221 NHL goals since turning age 30.

 On January 24, 2013, Knuble signed a one-year deal to return to the Philadelphia Flyers.
+During the lockout-shortened 2012–13 NHL season, Knuble wanted to play near his hometown and sought to play for the Chicago Blackhawks or even the Red Wings again, but neither team had room for him.
+Thus, he contemplated leaving the league for the AHL's Grand Rapids Griffins, which he ultimately did.

 Coaching

-Knuble is currently an assistant coach with the Grand Rapids Griffins, Detroit's minor league affiliate.
+Knuble is currently an assistant coach with the AHL's Grand Rapids Griffins, the Detroit Red Wings' minor league affiliate.